Lomandra

 Lomandra, commonly known as mat rushes, is a genus of perennial, herbaceous monocots in the family Asparagaceae, subfamily Lomandroideae.
+The genus was first described in 1805 by Jacques Labillardière.

 There are 51 species, all of which are native to Australia; two of them also extend into New Guinea and New Caledonia.

 They are generally tufted dioecious perennials with long narrow blade-like leaves that arise from a central stemless base and have thick woody rhizomes and fibrous roots.

 Taxonomy

 Now in the Asparagaceae, this genus was formerly assigned to the family Dasypogonaceae, Xanthorrhoeaceae, or Liliaceae.

 Species

-According to the World Checklist of Selected Plant Families, there are 51 species recognised as of June 2024:
+According to Plants of the World Online, there are 64 species recognised as of June 2024: